Pará de Minas: Sports

 Former entrance to the Ovídio de Abreu Stadium, in 2010.

 The city is home to teams in various sports, which occasionally achieve prominence by winning regional, state, or even national titles, including basketball, handball, volleyball, and futsal.
 Extreme sports, such as skateboarding, BMX, and athletics, are also popular, particularly among the younger population.
 Bariri Park features a walking track, a skateboarding area, and multi-sport courts used for basketball, volleyball, beach volleyball, futsal, peteca, dodgeball, martial arts, and gymnastics.
 The Ovídio de Abreu Stadium is the main football stadium in Pará de Minas, with a capacity of approximately people.

 The most successful football team in the city is Paraense Esporte Clube, founded on 15 May 1936, which has competed in several editions of the Campeonato Mineiro, in both its main division and youth categories.
 Football has been a part of Pará de Minas since the early 20th century, when people played with makeshift balls made of socks in the streets.
 Later, workers responsible for the construction of the Paracatu Railway introduced leather balls for recreation.
 The Mello Sobrinho Foot-Ball Club, founded in 1923 and dissolved shortly after, was the city's first team, succeeded by the Americano Futebol Clube, which existed from 1924 to 1931 and paved the way for the establishment of other teams, particularly between the 1940s and 1960s.
 In 1976, the Pará de Minas Sports League was created to organize football championships and events in the city and region, with the Paraminense Amateur Football Championship held annually since 1977.

 In 2011, plans were proposed for the construction of a training center for FC Porto in the city, supported by the state government for civil works, with renovations planned for the Ovídio de Abreu Stadium and completion expected by 2018, generating approximately 800 direct and indirect jobs.
-After several delays, earthworks began in September 2012 on a 980,000 m² site, but in April 2013, the city government announced the termination of the contract due to a lack of communication from the responsible company, with the land repurposed for another project.
+After several delays, earthworks began in September 2012 on a 980,000 m^{2} site, but in April 2013, the city government announced the termination of the contract due to a lack of communication from the responsible company, with the land repurposed for another project.